-- 4.1 Any whistle-blowers who make protected disclosures in line with this procedure have the right not to be dismissed, subjected to any other detriment, or victimised, because they have made a disclosure.
-This means continued employment and opportunities for promotion or training will not be affected because the whistle-blower has raised a legitimate concern. - 4.2 Whistle-blowers should report any harassment or victimisation to an appropriate manager as soon as practicable.
+4.1 Any whistle-blowers who make protected disclosures in line with this procedure have the right not to be dismissed, subjected to any other detriment, or victimised, because they have made a disclosure.
+This means continued employment and opportunities for promotion or training will not be affected because the whistle-blower has raised a legitimate concern.

+4.2 Any form of discrimination or victimisation against a whistle-blower for raising a genuine concern is strictly prohibited and may also contravene the Equality Act 2010.
+Whistle-blowers should report any harassment or victimisation to an appropriate manager as soon as practicable.
 The school will take all reasonable steps to prevent/address such harassment or victimisation.
-Victimisation of a whistle-blower for making a protected disclosure will be considered a disciplinary matter and will be dealt with under the Disciplinary Procedure. - 4.3 Whistle-blowers may find the process of reporting an issue/wrongdoing difficult and uncomfortable.
+Victimisation of a whistle-blower for making a protected disclosure will be considered a disciplinary matter and will be dealt with under the Disciplinary Procedure.

+4.3 Whistle-blowers may find the process of reporting an issue/wrongdoing difficult and uncomfortable.
 The school will take all reasonable steps to support the whistle-blower which may include access to an external counselling service.
 The whistle-blower may also be referred to the charity Protect (previously known as Public Concern at Work) https://protect-advice.org.uk/ for information and advice.